knudsem/leo-assignment/README.md

 # leo-assignment

-Assignment for forent end developer job for leO company
+Assignment for front-end end developer job for leO company

 This is a react-github app that allow you to search users and view their profiles(following, followers , repos)